That is the number one question to ask your self before you set up a blog.

 It's a lot to think about but knowing your reasons before starting your blog will help you set it up in the best way possible right from the start.

 If you want to follow this series and receive all the posts, fill out the form below.
 If you are already on our email list, you will automatically receive them.
-When you submit the form below, you will also be emailed a password to access our member area where you will find other helpful resources.
+When you submit the form below, you will receive a password to access our member area where you will find other helpful resources.